mekline/lookit-data-processing/scripts/README.md

 ![example](https://raw.githubusercontent.com/CenterForOpenScience/lookit/develop/scripts/pat-example.png)

 **Make sure to save this token's value!
 You will not be able to retrieve it again.**

+### Obtain Lookit token
+You will also need a Lookit token, generated via the Lookit admin interface.

 ### Create a .env